 Most of MGE's green energy comes from wind power.

-Our newest wind farm is coming online in early 2019.
+Our newest wind farm came online in February 2019.
 Our Saratoga, Iowa, wind farm will generate enough electricity to power about 47,000 households.
 In 2018, we also purchased a share of the Forward Energy Center wind farm in Wisconsin.

 MGE also is partnering to build two solar farms with another Wisconsin utility.
 If the projects are approved, construction will begin this year, adding 100 megawatts of renewable energy by the end of 2020.
 To learn more, visit energy2030together.com/cleanerenergy.